-The squeeze technique is treatment that has been used by sex therapists for decades to help men overcome premature ejaculation.
-Unfortunately, however, there are a lot of misconceptions about the squeeze technique, in part because of the way that the media has miseducated people about how it really works.
+The squeeze technique is a sex therapy exercise that sex therapists have been using for decades to help men overcome premature ejaculation.
+Unfortunately, there are many misconceptions about it, partly because the media has miseducated people about how it really works.

 What is the squeeze technique?